These content marketing tips have helped us grow our clients’ traffic values by over $85 million — every year.

 Focus on what your audience would actually search for in each stage of the buyer’s journey if you really want to create valuable and high-converting content.

-Pro Tip: Your audience wants to see themselves represented in your content and walk away feeling that it was made with them in mind.
+Pro Tip: Your audience wants to see themselves represented in your content and walk away feeling like it was made with them in mind.
 Use diversity, equity, and inclusion (DEI) marketing best practices to accomplish this.

-2. Prioritize Efforts by ROI Frameworks
+3. Prioritize Efforts by ROI Frameworks

 When planning your editorial calendar, you’ll first need to understand how much it’ll cost you to create content and get links.
-This will help you determine what projects to prioritize because depending on your industry, some will have a higher ROI than others.
+This will help you determine what projects to prioritize because depending on your industry, some will have a higher content marketing ROI than others.

 Consider the following frameworks for your industry to help determine what content marketing strategies to move forward with first.

-3. Leverage Keyword Frameworks
+4. Leverage Keyword Frameworks

 The smartest marketers know that writing SEO content is about more than just keyword research.
 To truly meet your business goals, you need to create content that targets how people really search.
 Even if that means going against what the keyword research tools tell you.